cogini/elixir-deploy-template/README.md

     Host elixir-deploy-template
         HostName 123.45.67.89

-We normally maintain the list of servers in a `ssh.config` file in the repo.
+For larger projects, we normally maintain the list of servers in a `ssh.config` file in the repo.
 See `ansible/ansible.cfg` for options.

-From deploy machine, deploy the app:
+From the build machine, deploy the app:

 ```shell
 ansible-playbook -u deploy -v -l web-servers playbooks/deploy-template.yml --tags deploy --extra-vars ansible_become=false -D